 13) Ask for Help

-If you are struggling with a particular subject, consider going over the material differently.
+If you are struggling with a particular subject, consider reviewing the material differently.

 For example, if you struggle with reading comprehension, get a classmate or friend to explain the material differently.